grrvk/Neural-network-Numbers/README.md

 # Neural-network-Numbers
 Neural network to predict recognise numbers on pictures

-Written with use of TensorFlow in Jupiter Notebook
+Written with use of TensorFlow in Jupiter Notebook, uses mnist data